 The human resource department wants (and needs) to know if something is impairing your ability to do your job productively and effectively or harming the company as a whole.
 But forget what you see on the show Billions, HR is not your shrink.
 It’s not a costume, it’s just how they dress.

 The nightmare scenario of sexual harassment in the workplace is a good horrific example.
 When it happens, reporting it to HR is obviously necessary.
 However, don’t expect HR to provide legal advice or support in dealing with the potential trauma of such an unpleasant situation.

 For most of us, there won’t be a company therapist around to ask “how it makes you feel” if work’s got you down or provide legal advice when you think you may need it.
 HR professionals, for the most part, are simply not equipped to do that.

 Most workplaces try to keep it, well, professional.
 However, mixing in personal issues can be the spark that ignites a barrel full of controversy and splits everybody down the middle.
-Since HR is concerned with making sure employees don’t get in the way of themselves it’s easy to assume that when the s$%^ hits the fan – The HR director will know what to do.
+Since HR is concerned with making sure employees don’t get in the way of themselves, it’s easy to assume that when “it” hits the fan – the HR director will know what to do.

 Being so close to the managerial plate has its perks, right?!
 Flexible work hours, getting home earlier than most, getting access to unique benefits and company monetary assets all sound like wonderful treats to get.

 Sorry to break it to you, but handling payroll, recruitment, dismissals, and interpersonal relationships provides HR managers with no special privileges.
 No, they can’t give you a raise, or get your friend a job, and no, they don’t get special benefits.
 Also, if you think they work less hours and get to go home early, just ask their kids if they see their HR daddy during payroll runs.
 More often than not, HR workers are likely to be drowning in spreadsheets and employee review reports.